beaugunderson/dotfiles/README.md

 dotfiles
 ========

-These are my bash, ack, jshin, git, ssh, and vim configuration files.
+These are my bash, ack, jshint, git, ssh, and vim configuration files.